juanjoneri/Improved-Community-Detection/Documents/Notes/Definitions.md

 ---
 ## $D$

-Diagonal matrix containing the degree of edges (number of conections) for each node in a sparce matrix $W$ .
+Diagonal matrix containing the degree of edges (number of conections) for each node in a sparce matrix $W.$

 For example, Small Graph would have the following D matrix associated: